NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 We expect to accomplish, among other goals,

 - better code structuring and documentation;
-- improved support across platforms, especially outside NixOS and Linux
+- improved support across platforms, especially outside NixOS and Linux;
 - shorter build times;
 - improved testing;
 - more reasonable dependency management;